ccy7701/pf-visualiser/docs/spec-history.md

 The available income categories are listed in section 2.

-The income entry UI shall use the same category-cell structure as expenses.
+The income entry UI shall use the same two-column category-cell structure as expenses.

 The income section shall include a computed total row at the bottom.